george-bacon/100-days-of-code/log.md

 **Thoughts:** Tomorrow will be a limited day as I am in the office for work and out in the evening.
 Will make up time on the Codecademy app and/or wathc some more Youtube learning.

 **Link to work** Helpful React [video](https://www.youtube.com/watch?v=-yIsQPp31L0&ab_channel=ByteGrad) on 12 common mistakes Junior Devs make

+---

+### Day 22: February 2nd, 2024

+**Today's Progress:** Couple days break as had some work and social arrangements but managed to keep up my offline study by continuing through with the Codecademy Go app.
+Back into swing of things today by completing a small module on React hooks.
+Starting to feel more comfortable with the useState function.
+Destructured a big object useState and made several smaller ones - advantages being code becoming more modular which allows seperation of concerns so improved readability, testing, adapation , use etc but somehow feel that using a dataset and accessing through object properties is probably more industry recognised.
+Not sure- getting conflicting views.
+Also completed a short 1hr video with Programming with Mosh on TypeScript and React, using some new things like Vite and VSCode shortcuts to make life easier.

+**Thoughts:** Nice first taste of TypeScript, can see why it is popular as the editor gives great feedback.
+It can be a bit daunting if you're not familiar with all the types (like me) but with a YouTuber helping along made it a bit easier.
+Completed a small project in JS React on Codecademy Pro - A Passing Thought.
+A small web app that allows the user to input a thought before removing it after 15 seconds.

+Looking forward to tomorrows Pair Programming - some friends are gonna show me the ropes on some junior level contract work so will tag along for the ride.

+**Link to work:** Link to Mosh's [TS React Intro 1hr](https://www.youtube.com/watch?v=SqcY0GlETPk&t=207s&ab_channel=ProgrammingwithMosh)